-Based on high quality cryo-EM data from human skin we have developed an atomistic model of the extracellular lipid structure in stratum corneum, the outermost layer of the epidermis.
+Based on high quality cryo-EM data from human skin we have developed a patented atomistic model of the extracellular lipid structure in stratum corneum, the outermost layer of the epidermis.
 We use molecular dynamics simulation to calculate how permeants (or APIs), as well as excipients in a formulation, interact with the lipid barrier structure.
 We can also simulate how a modified formulation composition affects the solubility of APIs and excipients.

 Skin barrier model